 The company’s mission is that “We inspire people to be more through our belief that sports can make our mind, souls and bodies become something more than what they are today and that anyone can become anything,” which is a major driver that unites employees and a mission we take very seriously.
 Everyone at Björn Borg is treated equally and has the same opportunities regardless of race, ethnicity, age, religion, gender, sexual orientation or disability.

-Organization during the year
+Organisation during the year

-A growing company requires a well-structured organization and clear delegation of responsibilities.
-Björn Borg uses detailed job descriptions with measurable goals for each employee, and makes use of a structured approach to creating an efficient working environment where people thrive and perform well.
-The company has formulated a business plan (Northern Star), with clearly defined goals for 2015-2019.
-Employees at every level of the organization were involved in developing the plan, and received support from senior management.
-The overarching goals have been broken down, with the same high degree of involvement, by department and by individual, so that all employees would have clear goals and activities that lead to collective business objectives.
-These goals are followed up on via monthly, individual reviews, in order to maintain focus and maximize results.
-In addition to strategic growth, the goals include improvements to the working environment, corporate culture, and each individual’s personal and professional development.
-Each individual also has personal health goals, which are tracked through individual tests a couple of times a year in cooperation with a professional personal trainer.
+A growing company requires a well-structured organization with clearly delegated responsibility.
+Björn Borg uses detailed job descriptions with measurable goals for each employee and takes a structured approach to creating an efficient environment where people thrive and perform well.
+The company has formulated a business plan (Northern Star) with clearly defined goals for the coming years.
+Employees at every level of the organization have been involved, with support from senior management.
+The overarching goals have been broken down, with the same high degree of involvement, by department and individual, so that everyone in the company has clear goals and activities that lead to shared business objectives.
+This is followed up through individual reviews each month to maximize focus, development and results.
+In addition to strategic growth, the goals include improvements to the working environment, the corporate culture and each individual’s development professionally and personally.
+Every employee also has personal health goals, which are tracked through individual tests a couple of times a year in cooperation with a professional personal trainer.
 Mental health is measured as well, with a focus on stress and work-life balance.
 Based on the outcomes, goals and action plans are set each year both at a group level and for each individual.
 Each employee also has personal sustainability goals in order to contribute to Björn Borg’s sustainability work, with a focus on reducing climate impacts.

-Organization by the numbers
+Organisation by the numbers